Artificial insemination: Intrauterine

+Because IUI is less expensive and less invasive than other fertility options (for example, in vitro fertilisation, or IVF), it is typically the first outlet for those looking for fertility treatments.
+For individuals or couples who struggle with getting pregnant, but haven't explored any fertility treatments yet, they would be good candidates for IUI.
+IUI provides those with a more affordable and accessible outlet for fertility treatments, however, IUI may not be the most successful option if it is determined to be female factor infertility.
+IUI is also a very good option for single individuals who are using donor sperm, as donor sperm undergoes regulations and checks which may not be the case for a partner sperm donation.
+IUI can additionally be a good fertility outlet for lesbian or queer couples as they most often do not face infertility, and would most likely be using regulated and checked donor sperm.
+Furthermore, surrogates can be artificially inseminated through IUI to help other individuals and/or couples become pregnant with their sperm.

 Intrauterine tuboperitoneal

 Intrauterine tuboperitoneal insemination (IUTPI) involves injection of washed sperm into both the uterus and fallopian tubes.
 The cervix is then clamped to prevent leakage to the vagina, best achieved with a specially designed double nut bivalve (DNB) speculum.
 The sperm is mixed to create a volume of 10 ml, sufficient to fill the uterine cavity, pass through the interstitial part of the tubes and the ampulla, finally reaching the peritoneal cavity and the Pouch of Douglas where it would be mixed with the peritoneal and follicular fluid.
 IUTPI can be useful in unexplained infertility, mild or moderate male infertility, and mild or moderate endometriosis.
 In non-tubal sub fertility, fallopian tube sperm perfusion may be the preferred technique over intrauterine insemination.

 Intratubal

 Intratubal insemination (ITI) involves injection of washed sperm into the fallopian tube, although this procedure is no longer generally regarded as having any beneficial effect compared with IUI.
 ITI however, should not be confused with gamete intrafallopian transfer, where both eggs and sperm are mixed outside the woman's body and then immediately inserted into the fallopian tube where fertilization takes place.